Contrast-Security-OSS/docs/content/user/agent/net/config/InstrumentationNetAgent.md

 * Improved stability and comparable performance compared to the old method of tracking data flow.
 * Ability to support custom rules in the future.

-In version 3.2.0, the new data flow engine is not 100% complete; specifically, the new engine is missing a small number of propagation rules (such as a handful of ```StringBuilder``` methods as well as encoding conversion methods.)
-Additionally, for this release only, the new engine will not analyze 32-bit processes/application pools and does not work on Windows Server 2003/IIS6.
-It is also worth noting that the new engine has not been used in as many real world environments as the old engine.

-We'll be working on improving the new data flow engine for future releases.
-These improvements will include:
+Note that the new data flow engine is not supported on Windows Server 2003/IIS6.

-* Completion of propagation rules
-* Analysis of 32-bit processes/application pools
-* Performance improvements
-* Custom rules support

 In a future release, the new data flow engine will eventually replace the old data flow engine.
 In the meantime, we encourage you to try out the new data flow engine and give us feedback!